dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.22 - Lines Group Module ](/2022/06/10/threejs-examples-lines-deterministic/)

-A more generic kind of line group module compared to another similar example where the goal was to just create a group of lines that from a sphere.
+A more generic kind of line group module compared to another similar examples where the goal was to just create a group of lines that form a sphere.

 ### [ 2.23 - Lines Sphere Circles](/2022/06/03/threejs-examples-lines-sphere-circles/)